 In early October 1967 we met at Oxford.
 He bought me a Duke Ellington compilation album which is still one of my favourites (so far jazz had been a closed book to me).
 A few days later he sent me a further pile of records, featuring Tristano, Parker and Gillespie.
 We kept in touch for a time until eventually he took up writing a popular humorous column for The Independent.
 He tragically died of cancer some years later.

 Meanwhile I had already started arguing in print that scholarly opinion on this subject was taking a seriously wrong turning and that the current orthodoxy, which held that swinging was entirely confined to French music, was based on an absurd misreading of the sources.
 Since then I have spent 50 years arguing my case and only recently have begun to win some supporters for my cause.

-For those who wish to learn more, this web-site is intended to accompany a book which gives a detailed, academic account of my research, with copious musical examples and many footnotes to show the sources that I have consulted over the many years that I have devoted to this topic.
+For those who wish to learn more, this web-site is intended to accompany a book (An Unequal Music) which gives a detailed, academic account of my research, with copious musical examples and many footnotes to show the sources that I have consulted over the many years that I have devoted to this topic.
 There is a bibliography and a chapter devoted to the historical evidence for inequality with extracts in the original languages and accompanying translations.The book is already available in leading libraries and music shops, but copies can also be obtained from me at Dr. John Byrt, 26 St. Andrew Street, Tiverton, Devon, EX16 6PH.

 ‘Notes inégales, some misconceptions?’
 Journal of the American Musicological Society, vol. 20 no. 3 (1967), p 476-480.